-(Matthew 5:43) Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
+(Matthew 5:43) "You have heard that it was said, 'YOU SHALL LOVE YOUR NEIGHBOR and hate your enemy.'

 The world and some religions teach hating your enemy is an appropriate standard of behavior.
 Christians who try to do what the Bible teaches are hated, persecuted, and even killed in some countries, for they are considered enemies.
 Some Christians are refused promotions where they work.
 It is easy to love and help a good neighbor.
 It is easier to hate an enemy and want them to suffer than to love them.
 In the love Jesus gives us, we can prayerfully seek to do what is best for everyone concerned.